APS guide

 Step 4: Document verification

 APS contacts your university directly to verify the authenticity of your certificates and transcripts.
-This step takes 4–8 weeks and is the longest part of the process.
+This step is the longest part of the process and runs in parallel with your wait for an interview slot.
 You have no control over this timeline.

 Step 5: Interview invitation